NP6/slate/source/includes/_authentication.md

 ```CSharp
 ```

 MailPerformance uses API keys to allow access to the API.
-You can register a new MailPerformance API key at our [developer portal](http://example.com/developers).

 MailPerformance expects for the API key to be included in all API requests to the server in a header that looks like the following: